abongini/PPC_FROI_Project/README.md

 # One line to rule them all
 main()
 ```
+In addition, this python package returns the name of the reaction if it is present in our database but not coded.
+Several input cases are possible, such as: starting molecule - condition, first starting molecule - second, first starting molecule - second condition and ending molecule - condition.
 This usage example shows how to quickly leverage the package's main functionality with just one line of code (or a few lines of code).

 After importing the `main_func` (to be renamed by you), you simply pass in your `data` and get the `result` (this is just an example, your package might have other inputs and outputs).
 Short and sweet, but the real power lies in the detailed documentation.